79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: Insignia

 On formation, 79th (HY) HAA Rgt adopted the same badges and uniform distinctions as 86th (HY) Fd Rgt, including the Hertfordshire Yeomanry's hart badge worn as a collar badge in addition to the RA cap badge, and later as a cap badge on side caps and berets.

 Post-war, 479 (HY) HAA Rgt used the same beret and collar badges as 286 (HY) Fd Rgt: a hart surrounded by a strap inscribed 'Herts Yeomanry' and surmounted by a crown.
 Officers wore the hart collar badge in bronze below their rank badges in battledress.
 It was also used as a vehicle marking, painted in gold on the doors.
 In 1953 the regiment adopted the old 'Harts [sic] Yeomanry Cavalry' button in place of the RA pattern, and RA cap badges were completely abandoned.
 Cavalry-style shoulder chains were worn in No 1 dress.
 The AA Command formation badge was worn on both sleeves in battledress.

 Memorial

-A memorial tablet to the men of all four Hertfordshire Yeomanry artillery regiments who died during World War II was unveiled in St Albans Abbey on 19 September 1954.
+A memorial tablet to the men of all four Hertfordshire Yeomanry artillery regiments who died during the Second World War was unveiled in St Albans Abbey on 19 September 1954.